Modeling Uncertainty and Using Post-fusion as Fallback Improves Retrieval Augmented Generation with LLMs: Experiments

 \section{Experiments}

 \textbf{Evaluation Benchmarks.} We conduct evaluations on multiple datasets of open-domain question answering to assess the performance of the proposed integration approaches.

-The datasets used include Natural Questions (NQ)~\cite{yang2018hotpotqa}, TriviaQA~\cite{trivedi2022musique}, and SQuAD-Open~\cite{ho2020constructing} are all datasets designed for training and evaluating single-hop question answering models.
+The datasets used include Natural Questions (NQ)~\cite{kwiatkowski2019natural}, TriviaQA~\cite{trivedi2022musique}, and SQuAD-Open~\cite{ho2020constructing} are all datasets designed for training and evaluating single-hop question answering models.
 NQ is sourced from Google Search queries and their corresponding Wikipedia answers.
 TriviaQA offers a broader domain with trivia questions and their answers derived from web and Wikipedia sources.
 Conversely, SQuAD-Open is a variant of the original SQuAD dataset that requires the model to extract answers from open-domain Wikipedia content, without any pre-specified passage.

-Predicted answers are evaluated with the standard exact match (EM) and F1 metric~\cite{rajpurkar2016squad,liu2022uni}.
+\textbf{Evaluation Metrics} We adhere to traditional QA dataset evaluation methods~\cite{yang2018hotpotqa,ho2020constructing}, contrasting with the recent LLM evaluations on QA tasks detailed in~\cite{liu2023lost}, which assess whether the generated answer includes the ground truth.
+Importantly, our evaluation criteria are more rigorous than these recent LLM evaluations~\cite{liu2023lost}, given that we mandate the LLM to adhere strictly to the given prompt in generating an entity-specific answer.
+In detail, predicted answers are evaluated with the standard answer exact match (EM) and F1 metric~\cite{rajpurkar2016squad,liu2022uni}.
 A generated response is considered correct if, after normalization, it matches any candidate in a list of acceptable answers.
 The normalization process entails converting the text to lowercase and omitting articles, punctuation, and redundant whitespaces.

-We also evaluate the percentage of unknown responses (\%Unk) and the error rate by majority vote (\%NM).
+We also evaluate the percentage of ``unknown'' responses (\%Unk) which gauges the proportion of times the LLM indicates it cannot answer based on the given input.
+Additionally, we measure the error rate through majority vote (\%NM), representing instances where the correct answer is within the generated answer list but isn't the majority selection.

 \textbf{Dataset Filter} To mitigate the influence of specific training datasets on the LLM~\cite{aiyappa2023can}, we initially prompt the LLM to answer questions without any provided context.
 This process enables us to filter out questions that the LLM can accurately answer independently, thereby eliminating the need for additional external contextual information.
 The remaining questions, which the LLM couldn't answer independently, are the focus of our study.
 This filtering ensures our evaluation stringently reflects the LLM's ability to utilize external context from retrieved passages.